 Here are 20 (almost) perfect cabins.
 I've stayed in or toured all of them.

 Luckily, for those of us who like classic cabins surrounded by trees, state parks are full of great places to stay.

 Deal breaker?
-Not for the people who keep it booked up.
-For more, see Heirs to a hideaway .
+Not for the people who keep it booked up year-round.
+For more, see Heirs to a hideaway.

-Cabins in Backbone State Park near Strawberry Point, Iowa .
-Iowa has a large variety of cabins in its state parks, and some of them are very handsome.
+Cabins in Backbone State Park near Strawberry Point, Iowa.
+Iowa state parks and Iowa county parks have a large variety of cabins, and some of them are very handsome.
 They're also perhaps the best value in the region.